lucassilvasoftware/sales-report/README.md

 > Status: Finished ✅

-<p>Software designed to read sales tables and email the sales report containing the billing, the quantity of products sold and the average ticket.</p>
+<p>Software designed to read sales tables and email the sales report containing the billing, the quantity of products sold and the average ticket (multiple stores).</p>

 <br>